themichaelusa/NSCA-BDEEP-Scripts/README.md

 # NSCA-BDEEP-Scripts
-Scripts I built for the Big Data for Environmental Economics and Policy subgroup in the NCSA.
+Scripts I wrote for the Big Data for Environmental Economics and Policy subgroup in the NCSA.

+## Weather Data
+(blurb goes here)